 The most basic approach to population growth is to begin with the assumption that every individual produces two offspring in its lifetime, then dies, which would double the population size each generation.
 This population doubling at each generation is how an ideal bacterium in unlimited resources would reproduce.

-The growth rate of the population in this image is constant.
+Because the births and deaths at each time step do not change over time, the growth rate of the population in this image is constant.
 Mathematically, the growth rate is the intrinsic rate of natural increase, a constant called r, for this population of size N. r is the birth rate b minus the death rate d of the population.
 The exponential growth equation

 Logistic Population Growth levels off at a carrying capacity